z00mantwo/BoxTurtleMC/README.md

 Note when ordering the Molex Micro-Fit 3.0 connector headers you may also want to order some [Molex Micro-Fit 3.0 plugs](https://www.digikey.com/en/products/detail/molex/0430250408/4481508) along with the appropriate pins [Molex 0430300007](https://www.digikey.com/en/products/detail/molex/0430300007/252479).
 Since DigiKey allows ordering in specified quantities as low as 1 this may also be a good place to source the needed diode and optional resister.

 ## Tools Needed
-- Basic experience soldering components
+- Basic experience soldering components.
-- Soldering iron with fine tip
+- Soldering iron with fine tip.
 - Good solder.
+Thinner is better.

 ## Assembling PCB